UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantInvoiceEditReq.md

 NewUnibeeApiMerchantInvoiceEditReqWithDefaults instantiates a new UnibeeApiMerchantInvoiceEditReq object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetApplyPromoCredit

+`func (o *UnibeeApiMerchantInvoiceEditReq) GetApplyPromoCredit() bool`

+GetApplyPromoCredit returns the ApplyPromoCredit field if non-nil, zero value otherwise.

+### GetApplyPromoCreditOk

+`func (o *UnibeeApiMerchantInvoiceEditReq) GetApplyPromoCreditOk() (*bool, bool)`

+GetApplyPromoCreditOk returns a tuple with the ApplyPromoCredit field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApplyPromoCredit

+`func (o *UnibeeApiMerchantInvoiceEditReq) SetApplyPromoCredit(v bool)`

+SetApplyPromoCredit sets ApplyPromoCredit field to given value.

+### HasApplyPromoCredit

+`func (o *UnibeeApiMerchantInvoiceEditReq) HasApplyPromoCredit() bool`

+HasApplyPromoCredit returns a boolean if a field has been set.

+### GetApplyPromoCreditAmount

+`func (o *UnibeeApiMerchantInvoiceEditReq) GetApplyPromoCreditAmount() int32`

+GetApplyPromoCreditAmount returns the ApplyPromoCreditAmount field if non-nil, zero value otherwise.

+### GetApplyPromoCreditAmountOk

+`func (o *UnibeeApiMerchantInvoiceEditReq) GetApplyPromoCreditAmountOk() (*int32, bool)`

+GetApplyPromoCreditAmountOk returns a tuple with the ApplyPromoCreditAmount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApplyPromoCreditAmount

+`func (o *UnibeeApiMerchantInvoiceEditReq) SetApplyPromoCreditAmount(v int32)`

+SetApplyPromoCreditAmount sets ApplyPromoCreditAmount field to given value.

+### HasApplyPromoCreditAmount

+`func (o *UnibeeApiMerchantInvoiceEditReq) HasApplyPromoCreditAmount() bool`

+HasApplyPromoCreditAmount returns a boolean if a field has been set.

 ### GetCurrency